styledev/postgresapp.com/README.md

 Explore, query, and visualize your data with [Induction](http://inductionapp.com/).
 Although still in early development, Induction is fast and easy to use, and is our go-to application when working with data.

+If you are running Mac OS X 10.8 and enjoy the cutting edge, check out [PG Commander](http://eggerapps.at/pgcommander/).

 If you're looking for something more fully-featured and don't mind getting the kitchen sink in the process, check out [pgAdmin](http://www.pgadmin.org/).

 # Configuration Settings